At EDPO, we’re committed to protecting and respecting your privacy.

 We process Personal Data when it is necessary for us to do so in order to provide our services to our clients, pursuant to their instructions and in accordance with a Mandate Agreement that we have entered into with them.

 In certain cases, we may process your Personal Data where it is necessary in our legitimate interests, where those legitimate interests are not overridden by your rights and freedoms.
-This includes usage statistics and analytics to better understand how to use our website so that we can improve our services.
+This includes direct marketing, usage statistics and analytics to better understand how to use our website so that we can improve our services.

 In some cases, we may also have a legal obligation to process your Personal Data.
 If we ask you to provide Personal Data to comply with a legal requirement, we will make this clear at the relevant time and inform you on whether the provision of your Personal Data is mandatory or not (as well as of the possible consequences if you do not provide your Personal Data).